For students

 5 object challenge

-Place 5 small objects on one side of your stand.
+Place five small objects on one side of your stand.
 Each time you achieve your goal, move one to the other side.
-If you make a mistake, move it back.
-For a harder version, a mistake sends all objects back to start.
+To make it harder, a mistake moves it back.
+For the hardest version, a mistake moves all objects back to start.

 #34